William04A/pispeedtest/README.md

    ` ` `
 ### Release notes
 **See the code history for more information.**
+**Upcoming in V3.0: (these are planned features and/or features under development as of 10th July 2018)**

+- Input fields accepts both lowercase and uppercase characters.
+- Free and automatic cloud backup for all PiSpeedtest result files.

+- The algorithm for image generation will be implemented.
 **V2.5 (previously 2.3, but changed to 2.5 because of more changes than planned.
 In beta.):**

 - Two new options: different initial speedtest measuring and different speedtest results text formatting.
 These options